Fashion and clothing in the Philippines: Traditional clothing by areas and regions

 Ethnic clothing was worn by the members of different ethnic tribes around the country before the Spanish colonized the islands.
 Today, they are still often worn during gatherings, festivals, and for cultural shows.

 Cordilleras

 Igorot ethnic outfit

-The Igorots are indigenous people from the Cordilleras.
+The Igorots are indigenous peoples from the Cordilleras.
 They are known for wearing a piece of clothing with intricate patterns woven by their own fellowmen.
-The men's clothing consists of red loincloth called wanes with tribal patterns, tattoos which is a symbol for bravery, and colorful bead necklaces.
+The men's traditional clothing consists of red loincloth called wanes with tribal patterns, tattoos which is a symbol for bravery, and colorful bead necklaces.
 Women's clothing are usually similar to men's except that the women wear wrap-around skirt or called lufid and usually topless.
 In some parts of Cordilleras such as the Igorots in Benguet, women wrap their breasts with a very detailed wrap-around clothing.